onaraighl/hydroDynInstability/sTPLS/postProcess/README.md

 The Fortran code can be compiled in the usual way, e.g. `gfortran -O3 make_slices.f90 -o slice.x` and can then be executed by typing `/slice.x` at the command line.

 <b>A note of caution:</b> The code should be configured so that the size of the velocity and pressure arrays matches with the size of the same arrays in sTPLS.

-Furthermore, we have in mind that the code is operating on a sequential list of `.dat` files, starting with `sp3dchannel_    Nstart.dat` and ending with `sp3dchannel_    Nend.dat`.
-Finally, in this example, the integer $N$ labelling these files steps up in increments of $1000$.
+Similarly for $Nstart$, $Nend$, and $\Delta N$.

 These parameters have to be specified via hard-coding.
 This can be seen on line 18 of the code, and is also shown here in the following cartoon: